Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 By the time you finish customizing your to-do list template, it’ll be so pretty you just might want to print it out and pin it to the wall—and we don’t blame you.

 1. First, let’s set the print area.
-Simply click and you're your cursor to highlight all the cells you want to print out.
+Simply click and drag your cursor to highlight all the cells you want to print out.
 Then go to File > Print Area > Set Print Area.

 2. If you want to adjust the scale of the checklist to fit on a single page, click on the Page Layout tab.
 Then go to Margins > Custom Margins and select the Page tab.